Ewerton-Vieira/RoA/README.md

 # Documentation

-Import RoA.py to run RoA (Region of Attractions) for the Morse graph obtained by CMGDB.
+Import RoA.py, CMGDB_util.py and Poset_E.py to run RoA (Region of Attractions) for the Morse graph obtained by CMGDB.

 # Example